nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Deletes the task at the specified `INDEX`.<br>
 > The index refers to the index number shown in the most recent listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...

+Examples:
+* `delete 1`
+   Delete the task with index 1 in the Task Manager
+* `remove 3`
+   Delete the task with index 3 in the Task Manager

 ### 2.8.
 Sorting tasks : `sort`